AstrickHarren/forever-gyros/content/careers.md

   values:
     - icon: "🌟"
       title: "Innovation First"
-      description: "We encourage creative thinking and empower our team to push boundaries and explore new possibilities."
+      description: "We encourage creative thinking and empower our team to push boundaries in health innovation and personalized wellness solutions."
     - icon: "🤝"
       title: "Collaborative Spirit"
-      description: "We believe in the power of teamwork and foster an environment where everyone's voice is heard and valued."
+      description: "We believe in the power of teamwork, fostering an environment where everyone's voice is heard and valued in shaping the future of personalized health."
     - icon: "🌱"
       title: "Growth Mindset"
-      description: "We invest in our team's development and provide opportunities for continuous learning and advancement."
+      description: "We invest in our team's development, offering opportunities for continuous learning and advancement in the rapidly evolving health technology space."

 benefits_section:
   title: "Why Join Us?"
   benefits:
     - icon: "💪"
       title: "Health & Wellness"
-      description: "Comprehensive health coverage, wellness programs, and mental health support."
+      description: "Comprehensive health coverage, wellness programs, and mental health support designed to improve your well-being."
     - icon: "🎯"
       title: "Work-Life Balance"
-      description: "Flexible working hours, remote options, and unlimited PTO policy."
+      description: "Flexible working hours, remote options, and unlimited PTO policy to help you achieve a healthy balance."
     - icon: "📚"
       title: "Learning & Development"
-      description: "Professional development budget and regular learning sessions."
+      description: "Professional development budget and regular learning sessions to help you grow in your health tech career."

 positions_section:
   title: "Open Positions"
   view_position_text: "View Position"
 ---

-At Saasify, we believe in empowering our team members to do their best work.
+At Otter, we believe in empowering our team members to make a real impact on personalized health and wellness.
 We foster an environment of innovation, collaboration, and continuous learning.
-Our culture is built on trust, transparency, and a shared commitment to excellence.
+Our culture is built on trust, transparency, and a shared commitment to excellence in health technology.

-We're looking for passionate individuals who want to make a difference and grow with us.
-If you're excited about building the future of SaaS and working with cutting-edge technology, we'd love to hear from you.
+We're looking for passionate individuals who are excited about shaping the future of health through data and technology.
+If you're eager to contribute to the personalized wellness revolution and grow with us, we'd love to hear from you.